jbosstools/jbosstools-locus/README.md

-# The JBoss Locus project
+# The JBoss Tools Locus project

 ## Summary

-_JBoss Locus_ is an adjunct to [Eclipse Orbit](http://www.eclipse.org/orbit/).
+_JBoss Tools Locus_ is an adjunct to [Eclipse Orbit](http://www.eclipse.org/orbit/).
 This project's purpose is to package non-OSGi POJO jars as OSGi bundles (wrapping them with additional metadata) and to publish them to an update site from which they can be consumed.

 This project's contents should never duplicate what's already in Eclipse Orbit; instead, it should provide newer versions of plugins already in Orbit, or plugins which cannot be included in Orbit for some reason (technical, licensing or otherwise).

 ## Install

-_JBoss Locus_ is part of [JBoss Tools](http://jboss.org/tools) from
+_JBoss Tools Locus_ is part of [JBoss Tools](http://jboss.org/tools) from
 which it can be [downloaded and installed](http://jboss.org/tools/download) on its own or together with the full JBoss Tools distribution.